 Important note: When funding your Skrill account using a bank wire or credit card, you may only use a card or bank account in your name – you cannot under any circumstances use a card or bank account in another person’s name.
 This is due to anti-money-laundering regulations.
 If they have a Skrill account there is no problem with them sending money from their account to yours.

-In Asia, the most popular way to withdraw from Skrill is by bank transfer, although withdrawing to Visa is also popular in countries where this option is available.
+In India, the most popular way to withdraw from Skrill is by bank transfer, although withdrawing to Visa is also popular in countries where this option is available.

 When you make your first withdrawal request you will receive two emails.
 The first will be confirmation of your request and the second will be sent once your withdrawal has been processed.
 If you have withdrawn using bank transfer, the money will reach your account in between 3-5 working days.